-Carefully review application deadline dates for programs in the School of Health Sciences.
+Carefully review application deadline dates for programs in the School of Nursing and Health Sciences.
 Deadline dates differ.
 The application deadline for the M.S. and/or C.S.N. programs for fall (September) entry is March 1 and for spring (January) entry, it is November 1.
 The application deadline for the M.S. program for summer (May) entry is March 1.
-Students cannot apply to the C.S.N. program in the summer.
+Students cannot apply to the C.S.N. or D.P.D. programs in the summer.
 International students may apply only for September entry.